hneth/unikn/README.md

 ### Underline

-The `uline()` function allows emphasizing text by plotting it with colored underlining (to provide the functionality of "Unterstreichen"):
+The `uline()` function allows emphasizing text by plotting it with colored underlining (to provide the functionality of “Unterstreichen”):

 ``` r
 uline(labels = c("Geradlinig", "Authentisch", "Beweglich", "Offen", "Paradiesisch"),